Overview Mission News Archive Contact or Visit Facilities Logos

 Overview

 We are currently involved in the production of bacterial artificial chromosome (BAC) libraries and Cot-filtered libraries (see Cot Filtration & CBCS) from a variety of species.
 The BAC and Cot-filtered libraries are being used in physical mapping, gene isolation, genome sequencing, and various forms of genome analysis conducted in our lab and the labs of our collaborators.
 Below is a list of libraries that we have constructed, have helped to construct, or are in the process of constructing.
 All libraries constructed as part of federal grants are available to any interested parties on a cost-recovery basis.
-In general, MGEL does not distribute DNA resources (e.g., libraries, clones, macroarrays, etc.) but rather has such services performed by organizations that specialize in molecular resource management and distribution (e.g., the Clemson University Genomics Institute and the Plant Genome Mapping Laboratory).
+In some instances, MGEL does not distribute the DNA resources (e.g., libraries, clones, macroarrays, etc.) it generates but rather has such services performed by organizations that specialize in molecular resource management and distribution (e.g., the Clemson University Genomics Institute and the Plant Genome Mapping Laboratory).
 To learn more about a particular library (including vector, host, insert size, clone number, etc.) and information on its distributor, click on a link under the heading "Library Name."
 See the Library Naming Conventions section below to learn how library names are developed.
 Contact Daniel Peterson for additional details.

 Libraries